susam/fxyt/README.md

 T
 ```

-Now we get an output that changes with time where the the colour of
+Now we get an output that changes with time where the colour of the
-the entire canvas changes from black to blue gradually in 256
+entire canvas changes from black to blue gradually in 256 iterations.
-iterations.

 We call any input code that contains at least one occurrence of the
 `T` command as time-dependent code.
 Such code is evaluated in 256